 On Saturday December 14, 2019 the CCACC Education Committee sponsored a statewide Jeopardy tournament at Yale University.

 On August 21, 2019. the Connecticut-ACC WIC chapter held its first meeting of the academic year.
 This meeting brought together female cardiovascular attending physicians and fellows in training from around the state.
-Amongst wonderful company and great food, this informal meet and greet allowed for the new members of the chapter and existing members to

 With 52,000 members worldwide, the ACC is Your Professional Network.
 Membership is open to: Advanced Practice Nurses, Cardiac Rehab Professionals, Clinical Pharmacists, CV Technologists, Genetic Counselors, Nurses & PAs.
 One Membership.
 Many Benefits.
 ACC is Your Professional Home.
 Learn more.

 Cardiologist Athena Poppas, M.D., FACC, FASE, has been named chief of the division of cardiology for Rhode Island and The Miriam hospitals, as well as The Warren Alpert Medical School of Brown University.
 Poppas has served as interim chief since June 2017.
 She also is director of the Lifespan Cardiovascular Institute, which includes Rhode Island, The Miriam and Newport hospitals and multiple